Residential gateway

 A residential gateway is a small consumer-grade gateway which bridges network access between connected local area network (LAN) hosts to a wide area network (WAN) (such as the Internet) via a modem, or directly connects to a WAN (as in EttH), while routing.
 The WAN is a larger computer network, generally operated by an Internet service provider.

+History

+The term residential gateway was popularized by Clifford Holliday in 1997 through his paper entitled "The residential gateway".

 Devices

 Multiple devices have been described as residential gateways: